For Council Members · Mayors · City Managers · Budget Officers

 One person.
 One unit.
 Two minutes.

-Patent Pending No. 63/987,871 · Mitchell Foundation LLC · Nothing else on the commercial market combines these features in a single mobile unit.
+Patent Pending No. 63/987,871 · Mitchell-Lambdin Foundation LLC · Nothing else on the commercial market combines these features in a single mobile unit.

 Development Status — Spring 2026